smittytone/imageprep/README.md

 | **Centre** | `3` | N/A | `5` |
 | **Bottom** | `6` | `7` | `8` |

-From version 6.3.0, you can specify crop anchors as x and y co-ordinates: this is the co-ordinate of the top left point of the retained area.
+You can specify crop anchors as x and y co-ordinates: this is the co-ordinate of the top left point of the retained area.
 For example, with a 1920 x 1080 image, to crop out all but a 500 by 400 area in the top left of the image, you would specify 500 and 400 as your width and height values, and 10 and 20 as your offset co-ordinates.
 Offset values cannot be negative, and values beyond the dimensions of the source image will be ignored.

 Please note that if you specify a crop anchor point using `--cropfrom`, it will override any offset value you specify.